DrLuo/RTM/README.md

 pip install -v -e .
 ```

+Note that the working directory is `ASCFormer`

 ### Prepare dataset

-Place the RTM dataset at `./data/ttd/RealTextMan`
+Place the RTM dataset at `ASCFormer/data/ttd/RealTextMan`

 Organize the files as follows